 James notes that the simplest way to attend continually to something is to find continually new associations with it.
 This is what the “genius” does.
 The rest of us, not quite so fertile in our associative thinking, must take pains (as indeed must the genius in spheres outside his area of ingenuity).
 The newness must be of association to what is already known: as James says, “The absolutely new makes no appeal at all.
 The old in the new is what claims the attention—the old with a slightly new turn.”

-A personal favorite illustration that the absolutely new makes no appeal at all was in my old Aunt Augusta (yes, I actually had one).
+A personal illustration that the absolutely new makes no appeal at all was available one day in my old Aunt Augusta.
 Her son’s family took her to see Star Wars, then a new movie in general release.
 Old Aunt Augusta said, “I couldn’t tell what was going on.
 All those lights!
 All that noise!”
 The truth is that young students can be as resistant to novelty as old Aunt Augusta.
 Examples are classes I have seen in their initial reaction to Picasso’s Guernica and their reaction after they have made some connections of it to material they are more familiar with.
-Or, for that matter, their initial bewilderment over a Wallace Stevens poem (like “Disillusionment of Ten O’Clock”) and their interest if they have been able to anchor it in something they can hold on to (including the jingle that begins “Red sky at night, / sailor’s delight.”)
+Or, for that matter, their initial bewilderment over a Wallace Stevens poem (like “Disillusionment of Ten O’Clock”) and their interest if they have been able to anchor it in something they can hold on to (including the old saw that begins “Red sky at night, / sailor’s delight.”)
 Even a photo means more if there’s a way in.
-I have mentioned students’ reaction before the Harry Potter books to a picture of Professor James Murray: he was a weird old bearded man reading a book.
+I have mentioned students’ bored reaction before the Harry Potter books to a picture of Professor James Murray: he was a weird old bearded man reading a book.
 Now, they say with varying degrees of delight, “He looks like Dumbledore.”

 But the teacher has another job as well: to get students to attend to things when even the power of calling up a variety of associations fails or is at an end.
 Since “most schoolroom work, till it has become habitual and automatic, is repulsive, and cannot be done without voluntarily jerking back the attention to it every now and then,” the teacher must vary the way in which material is reviewed: “The posture must be changed; places can be changed.
 Questions, after being answered singly, may occasionally be answered in concert.
 Elliptical questions may be asked, the pupil supplying the missing word.
 The teacher must pounce upon the most listless child and wake him up.
 The habit of prompt and ready response must be kept up.
 Recapitulations, illustrations, examples, novelty of order, and ruptures of routine,—all these are means for keeping the attention alive and contributing a little interest to a dull subject.
 Above all, the teacher must himself be alive and ready, and must use the contagion of his own example.”